NoticeableStar/Carbon-Pay/README.md

 Contributions are welcome!
 Please open issues or submit pull requests for improvements and bug fixes.

-*Empowering you to make greener choices, one step at
+*Empowering you to make greener choices, one step at a time